 Mardi Gras is working with NSW Health on ways to run these events in a COVID-safe way.

-Tickets for the 2021 Mardi Gras Parade are on sale now.
+Tickets for additional seating at the 2021 Mardi Gras Parade are on sale now.